sparkflows/sparkflows-docs/docs/kubernetes/index.rst

 Fire Insights adds the following services:

-  * Fire Insights : for self-serve Advanced Data Analytics
+  * Fire Insights : for self-serve Advanced Data Analytics.
-  * Minio : for distributed storage
+  * Minio : for distributed storage.
-  * Apache HIVE : for Data Catelog
+  * Apache HIVE : for Data Catelog.
-  * Apache Spark : for Distributed Processing
+  * Apache Spark : for Distributed Processing.
-  * Jupyter : For Machine Learning with Notebooks
+  * Jupyter : For Machine Learning with Notebooks.

 This document captures the steps for installing Fire Insights.

 .. panels::
     :container: container-lg pb-3